How much does it cost?

-After USCIS approval of the immediate relative petition, you will have to pay a $325 application fee and a $120 affidavit of support fee to the National Visa Center.
-Your spouse will also need to pay for a medical examination before his or her consular interview.
+After USCIS approval of the immediate relative petition, you must pay a $325 application fee and a $120 affidavit of support fee to the National Visa Center.
+Your spouse also needs to pay for a medical examination before his or her consular interview.
 There is now a USCIS Immigrant Visa fee of $165 which must be paid after approval of the immigrant visa but before departure for the United States.

 At the current time, only the I-130 immediate relative petition is being processed by the USCIS (since there are no long delays that require issuance of the K-3 spouse visa).

 However, if the K-3 spouse visa becomes available once again, the K-3 spouse visa requires payment during consular processing of a $265 visa issuance fee.
-Your spouse will also need to pay for a medical examination before his or her consular interview.
+Your spouse also needs to pay for a medical examination before his or her consular interview.